Bia Zaneratto

-Beatriz Zaneratto João (born 17 December 1993), known as Bia Zaneratto, just Beatriz, or Bia, is a Brazilian professional footballer who plays as a forward for the Kansas City Current of the National Women's Soccer League (NWSL) and the Brazil women's national team.
+Beatriz Zaneratto João (born 17 December 1993), known as Bia Zaneratto, Bia or sometimes Beatriz, is a Brazilian professional footballer who plays as a forward for Palmeiras of Brazil and the Brazil women's national team.
 She was part of the national squad at the 2011, 2015, 2019, and 2023 FIFA Women's World Cups.

 Club career

 Hyundai Steel Red Angels

-Bia Zaneratto joined her local team Ferroviária at the age of 13.
+Bia joined her local team Ferroviária at the age of 13.
 In 2010, she moved to play for reigning Copa Libertadores Femenina champions Santos.
 In February 2013, Bia Zaneratto and her Vitória das Tabocas teammate Thaísinha announced that they had accepted a transfer to South Korean club Incheon Hyundai Steel Red Angels.
 With the team, Beatriz has won seven consecutive WK League championships between 2013 and 2019.
 In the 2015 championship, she scored an equalizing goal in the 123rd minute to force the game to penalty shoot-out, where her team prevailed.